AnyThingUnderwater

 I have found the leak at the point where the light ring and the niche join together.
 (Pool is 16 years old).

 The water temp is about 50 degrees F. I have tried to press the Anderson butyl tape into this leak and was unsuccessful.
-I would not adhere to the stainless steel niche nor the ring.
+I would not adhere to the

 I then pressed a two part epoxy into the area and this seemed to stick though I am concerned about how long this will work.